 The use of taste, smell and hearing, as well as touch, create that synesthesia that generates emotion and is fixed in the mind.
-We will also have bodily-imaginative experiences: so be ready to interact with us; we will try to amaze you, making you actively live the story we want to tell you.
+We will also have bodily-imaginative experiences: so be ready to interact with us; we will try to amaze you, making you actively Peraltravia an original method by Francesco Piccolo live the story we want to tell you.